kwabenasapong/openpldoc/manual/source/themes.rst

 .. image:: /pics/theme_manager_selectcolor.png

-**Gradient:** Choose the two colors, First and Second, you want to fade together and the Gradient drop down will let you determine the directions of the fade.
+**Gradient:** Choose the two colors, *Starting* and *Ending* that you want to fade together and the Gradient drop down will let you determine the directions of the fade.

 .. image:: /pics/theme_manager_gradient.png